April 30 @ 6:15 pm – 7:45 pm

 - Take Charge of Follow-Up Care.

-In this 60-minute session, participants will be introduced to each module, learn how these resources can support them in different stages of the healthcare journey, and how to access them for ongoing use.
-The session is designed to build awareness of the modules and spark interest in applying them when navigating healthcare.
+In this 60-minute session, participants will be introduced to each module to learn how these resources can support them in different stages of the healthcare journey, and how to access them for ongoing use.

 Online via Sinneave Connects